taddison/you-read-my-mind/README.md

 - Card library
   - Add to the backend
   - Add an API
-- gameId needs to flow to all game-related API calls
-  - gameId will need to flow to all child components
 - Sessions should be linked to games

 ## Configuring LocalDb